iamjenetzler/SynapseControl/README.md

 The remaining records in the array are then passed to the next activity.

-## Step 3: Loop over each record/database
+## Step 3: Loop over each record/SQL Pool
-Create a ForEach activity to loop over each database where the full pipeline with the above activities are being run.
+Create a ForEach activity to loop over each SQL Pool where the full pipeline with the above activities are being run.
 ![](images/loop-over1.png)

-Alternatively, if you are simply running this for a single database, complete Step 0 and follow the next steps.
+Alternatively, if you are simply running this for a single SQL Pool, complete Step 0 and follow the next steps.

 ### Step 3a: Check the state of the database
 This requires a Web Activity, similar to Step1.
 This activity calls the Check database state REST API for Azure Synapse: